 4. Overweight Large-CapsThe no-brainer investment strategy of 2010 is to purchase large-cap stocks.
 Famed asset allocator Jeremy Grantham of GMO Capital believes that "for the longer term, the outperformance of U.S. blue-chips compared with the rest of U.S. stocks is nearly certain."
 Grantham reasons that in a correction, blue-chips will outperform due to relative safety and, in a rally, they will outperform due to relative value.
 This strategy is growing in popularity.
-In this week's Global Data Watch, the economic-research team at JPMorgan ( JPM) detailed the progress of the global economic recovery, providing takeaways for asset classes and regions.
+In this week's Global Data Watch, the economic-research team at JPMorgan ( JPM detailed the progress of the global economic recovery, providing takeaways for asset classes and regions.
 Its advice on equities: "underweight banks and small-caps globally, overweight the U.S., India and Mexico."
 JPMorgan is especially bullish on U.S. large-cap stocks.
 The large-cap subset that is most attractive is Dow components.
 Four that stand out as compelling bargains are Microsoft ( MSFT - Get Report), Pfizer ( PFE - Get Report), Merck ( MRK - Get Report) and Chevron ( CVX - Get Report).
 Those stocks sell for PEG ratios, calculated by dividing a price-to-earnings ratio by a company's projected long-term growth rate, of less than 0.5, indicating that each offers a discount of at least 50% to long-term investors.
-CTSH), Apple ( AAPL) and Google ( GOOG - Get Report) stand out.
+CTSH, Apple ( AAPL - Get Report) and Google ( GOOG - Get Report) stand out.